U1F30C/plumeto/README.md

 ## Roadmap
 - Demo
-  - Add demo with examples
+  - Add live demo with examples
 - Language
   - Fix expression bug where it doesn't accept expected expressions such as
     - a*4+sin(x)
+  - Fix parsing bugs in general
   - Add comments support
   - Fix return statements, they don't work if nested.
-  - Turing completeness
+  - Turing completeness (only needs memory?)
-  - Full support for L-systems
+  - Full support for L-systems (done?)
   - Other cool stuff
 - UX
   - Fix styles